SUMMARY

 ANALYSIS

-These two chapters, at first glance a hodge-podge of loosely connected lists, have been carefully compiled to portray the story of David’s rise to the throne with as few of the more lurid aspects of the story in SamuelThe judge who anointed the first two kings of Israel.
-More as possible.
+These two chapters, at first glance a hodge-podge of loosely connected lists, have been compiled carefully to portray the story of David’s rise to the throne while minimizing the more lurid aspects of the story in SamuelThe judge who anointed the first two kings of Israel.
+More.
 For example:

 - The long account of Saul’s attempts to murder David (1 Samuel 18-27) are reduced to brief notices (1 Chronicles 12:1, 19).